ronnymees/fullstackdevelopment_eoict/docs/23_webstyling_css/README.md

 ### Overwrite

-CSS works on the principle that the last change is what will actually be visible.
+CSS works on the principle that the **last change/rule is what will actually be visible**.

 e.g. if a CSS file (the same or a file loaded before it) says: